lbryio/spec/index.md

 ##### Upload

 Upload sends a blob to the server.
 If uploading many blobs, the client should use the UploadCheck request to check which blobs the server actually needs.
 This avoids needlessly uploading blobs that the server already has.
-If a client tries to upload too many blobs that the server does not want, this may be consider a denial of service attack.
+If a client tries to upload too many blobs that the server does not want, the server may consider it a denial of service attack.

 The protocol calls and message types are defined in detail [here](https://github.com/lbryio/lbry.go/blob/master/blobex/blobex.proto).